Writing an IP Address Information Webservice in Ruby

 a while.
 Any database worth it's while has some sort of bulk import

-the bulk import command is LOAD DATA LOCAL INFILE
+the bulk import command is LOAD DATA LOCAL INFILE.
+All we

 corresponding to each column in the table.